Witbe QoE Snapshot - Who Is The BEst video operator in North America and Europe?

 The image above ranks all the STBs tested, by Channel Change Time average (only the top 3 operators in each region are made public — please contact us if you want to know your position in this ranking):

-The first thing we can see by looking at the average Channel Change Time is that the best-in-class are:- in North America:
+The first thing we can see by looking at the average Channel Change Time is that the best-in-class are:

 - AT&T Uverse in San Jose